leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Preference Learning** | Adapt to user patterns | `memory/preference_learner.py` |
 | **Session Management** | Per-chat isolation | `memory/session_manager.py` |
 | **Business Memory** | Company/project context | `business_memory/manager.py` |

+> *"Memory, sir, is what separates a truly intelligent assistant from a mere chatbot.
+I remember that you prefer your coffee black, that your company's fiscal year ends in March, that Ms. Rodriguez from Legal prefers formal communications, and that your last three projects all involved React and TypeScript.
+This isn't mere data storage—it's understanding.
+My short-term memory keeps our current conversation crisp and contextual, while my long-term memory ensures I never ask you the same question twice.
+The preference learning system adapts to your patterns: if you consistently reject my first suggestion and prefer the second, I learn to lead with your preference.
+It's rather like how a proper butler remembers that sir takes two sugars, not one, without ever needing to be told again.
+The vector store enables semantic search—I don't just match keywords, I understand meaning.
+Ask me about 'that authentication issue from last month,' and I'll find it, even if you never used the word 'authentication' in the original conversation."*

+---

 ## 2.5 Meeting Intelligence Functions